diko316/notes/README.md

 # notes
-All notes in sys-ops and software development
+All notes in software development that I can gather